angular/components/docs/theming.md

 In order to style your own components with our tooling, the component's styles must be defined with Sass.

 You can consume the theming functions and variables from the @angular/material/core/theming.
-You can use the `map-get` function to extract the theming variables and `md-color` function to extract a specific color from a palette.
+You can use the `md-color` function to extract a specific color from a palette.
 For example:

 ```scss
 // Import theming functions and variables